GoogleWebComponents/google-web-components/README.md

-# google-web-components
+# Google Web Components

 A collection of web components for Google APIs & services.
-Built with Polymer.
+Built with Polymer 0.8.